EndeavoringOrb/EndeavoringOrb.github.io/_pages/SCAI.md

 The health is shown in the bottom left corner.
 The crosshair is in the center of the screen.

 Overwatch 2 is a First Person Shooter game, basically the goal is to shoot other people before they shoot you.
-It's a little bit more complicated than that because there are different types of characters, and different gamemodes like capture the point, or escorting a truck through an area.
+It's a little bit more complicated than that because there are different types of characters, and different gamemodes like capture the point, or escorting a truck through an area, but those will be worked on after the model is good at combat.

 Sensing Damage
 ------